1989–90 Indiana Pacers season

 The 1989–90 Indiana Pacers season was the 14th season for the Indiana Pacers in the National Basketball Association, and their 23rd season as a franchise.

+Season summary

+Off-season

-The Pacers received the seventh overall pick in the 1989 NBA draft, and selected shooting guard George McCloud out of Florida State University, and signed free agents Mike Sanders, and Rickey Green during the off-season.
+The Pacers received the seventh overall pick in the 1989 NBA draft, and selected shooting guard George McCloud out of Florida State University.
+During the off-season, the team signed free agents Mike Sanders and Rickey Green.

+Regular season

-The Pacers got off to a fast start by winning their first four games, on their way to a solid 19–9 start to the regular season.
-However, the team struggled losing 14 of their next 18 games, and held a 25–23 record at the All-Star break.
-The Pacers played around .500 basketball for the remainder of the season, finishing in fourth place in the Central Division with a 42–40 record, and earning the eighth seed in the Eastern Conference.
+The Pacers won their first four games of the regular season, and later on got off to a solid 19–9 start to the season.
+However, the team struggled losing 14 of their next 18 games, which included two five-game losing streak between January and February, and held a 25–23 record at the All-Star break.
+The Pacers played around .500 in winning percentage for the remainder of the season, finishing in fourth place in the Central Division with a 42–40 record, and earning the eighth seed in the Eastern Conference.

-Reggie Miller continued to show improvement averaging 24.6 points, 3.8 assists and 1.3 steals per game.
+Reggie Miller continued to show improvement averaging 24.6 points, 3.8 assists and 1.3 steals per game, and also leading the Pacers with 150 three-point field goals.
 In addition, Chuck Person averaged 19.7 points and 5.8 rebounds per game, while sixth man Detlef Schrempf provided the team with 16.2 points and 7.9 rebounds per game off the bench, second-year star Rik Smits provided with 15.5 points, 6.2 rebounds and 2.1 blocks per game, and Vern Fleming contributed 14.3 points and 7.4 assists per game.
 Meanwhile, LaSalle Thompson averaged 6.8 points and 7.7 rebounds per game, while off the bench, Sanders contributed 6.2 points per game, and Green provided with 3.5 points and 2.6 assists per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Miller was selected for the 1990 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first ever All-Star appearance.
-In addition, Miller also participated in the NBA Three-Point Shootout.
-Miller finished in second place in Most Improved Player voting, while Schrempf finished in second place in Sixth Man of the Year voting.
+In addition, Miller also participated in the NBA Three-Point Shootout for the second consecutive year.
+Miller finished in second place in Most Improved Player voting, behind Rony Seikaly of the Miami Heat, while Schrempf finished tied in sixth place; Schrempf also finished in second place in Sixth Man of the Year voting, behind Ricky Pierce of the Milwaukee Bucks.

+The Pacers finished 21st in the NBA in home-game attendance, with an attendance of 518,923 at the Market Square Arena during the regular season.